Contact Us

 The D7 visa is a residency visa designed for foreigners with passive income who wish to move to Portugal.
 It is issued for four months; within this time, an applicant must go to Portugal and apply for a residence permit.

 The main applicant must be over 18 years old, have legal income and have no criminal record.
-A spouse, children under 26, and parents can get visas.
+A spouse, children under 21, siblings under 18 and investor’s custody, and parents can get visas.

 Citizens of Pakistan, India, the UAE, Qatar, Saudi Arabia, Argentina and the UK tend to get the Portugal Passive Income Visa more often than others.
-The D7 visa is most suitable for remote workers, freelancers, digital nomads, and wealthy retired foreigners.
+The D7 visa is most suitable for investors, entrepreneurs and wealthy retired foreigners.

 The applicant’s costs include purchasing or renting a residential property and related taxes.
 In addition, the investor gets medical insurance and pays fees for visa application and issuing residence permit cards.
 The total cost depends on the applicant’s family composition.
 To learn more, get an individual cost calculation.